17 Apr Things an Uber driver can do in self-isolation during the Coronavirus pandemic

 - If you’re interested in meditation, you’ve most likely heard of popular apps Headspace and Calm.

-- Reading – take some time away from a screen and get reading!
-Perfect for the recent warmer, sunny days.
+- Reading – take some time away from the road or your screen and get reading!
+Perfect for those cosy stay-at-home evenings during the holiday season.